JeffLong72/wordpress-wp-cli/README.md

 # Disclaimer

-This is a personal project, use at your own risk!
+This is a personal project, use at your own risk! ( Back up your site before testing )